500px/legacy-api-documentation/endpoints/photo/GET_photos_id.md

 ### When requested with OAuth authentication, following keys will be included in the photo object:

 - **voted** — Whether the current user has voted for this photo, boolean
-- **favorited** — Whether the current user currently has this photo in favorites, boolean

 ***